chenyingyu-main/Interactive-Lab-Hub/Lab 4/README.md

 **Written summary: what it *looks like, works like, acts like***
 > * **"Looks like":** It looks like **a small shelf** rather than a traditional bathroom-style medicine cabinet.
-A rotary encoder knob is placed on the side, and the whole device is designed to **sit on a desk or tabletop**.
+A rotary encoder knob is placed on the side, and the whole device is designed to **sit on a desk or tabletop** or be **mounted to a wall**.
 In terms of weight, it’s roughly around 800 grams (about 1.8 pounds) — a small cardboard box containing a Raspberry Pi, a few sensors, and a mini speaker.
+It is meant to be a simple design that can be part of any home without being too intrusive.
-> * **"Works like":** The core function is detecting when a pill is taken, displaying the next intake time, and playing a sound reminder through the speaker.
+> * **"Works like":** The core function is detecting when a pill is taken, displaying the next and last intake time, and playing a sound reminder through the speaker.
 So basically, it can **show the time and remind the user to take their medicine**.
 > * **"Acts like":** The user can turn the encoder to **view the pill name, the last intake time, and the next scheduled time**.
 When it’s time to take the medicine, the speaker **plays a reminder sound**.
 Once the user picks up the medicine, the sensor detects the change in distance and **records the latest intake time**, continuing the loop.
+It is able to automatically keep track of when the user last took their pills to counter forgetfulness and taking too much/little medicine.

 **Photos of Medicine Cabinet**